Anthroposophic Psychotherapy Certification Program (APCP)

 Tuition and Costs

-Tuition does not include travel costs, housing or meals.
+Tuition and Costs are yet to be determined.
+They will not include travel costs, housing or meals.

 Program Dates and Location